Every request your application sends to the Fitness API must include an authorization token. The token also identifies your application to Google.

 - Activate the Fitness API in the Google API Console.
 (If the API isn't listed in the API Console, then skip this step.)

-- Google displays a consent screen to the user, asking them to authorize your application to request some of their data.
+- If your app is verified, Google displays a consent screen to the user, asking them to authorize your app to access their data.

 - If the user approves, then Google gives your application a short-lived access token.